Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 - **Custom Physics Engine:** The game's entire physics and collision detection systems were built manually.
 - **Custom Database:** I built a custom database from the ground up to manage all player, equipment, and world data.
 - **Custom Networking:** I opted to use the base `ws` WebSocket library over a heavier framework.
 This provided only the underlying functionality, giving me the high degree of customization needed to build a responsive, authoritative server.
+- **Custom Assets:** I manually built all models, images, animations, and other visuals.

 ---